Dawoneee/target-drug-smiles/README.md

 ---

 ## Notes
-- The output includes only entries with both target–drug links and SMILES data.
+- Only entries with both target–drug links and SMILES data are included in the output.
 - SMILES strings can be used directly for cheminformatics or machine learning applications.
+- Output directory is created automatically if it does not exist.

 ---